kadras-io/package-for-argo-cd/README.md

     -n kadras-packages
   ```

+### Verification

-You can verify the list of installed packages and their status.
+You can verify the list of installed Carvel packages and their status.

   ```shell
   kctrl package installed list -n kadras-packages
   ```

+### Version

-You can also get the list of versions available in the Kadras package repository for Argo CD.
+You can get the list of versions available in the Kadras package repository for Argo CD.

   ```shell
   kctrl package available list -p argo-cd.packages.kadras.io -n kadras-packages